rupesh43210/dependabot_Scan/README.md

 ### 1. Prerequisites
 - Python 3.8 or higher
-- GitHub Enterprise access token
+- GitHub personal access token (with `repo` and `security_events` scopes)
-- Access to your GitHub organization
+- Access to your GitHub personal account or organization

 ### 2. Quick Setup (Automated)
 ```bash